Postgres is the gift of timesuck. It’s a great database, especially for spatial data. However, without insider knowledge, simple tasks eat time.

 - Create new pg_hba.conf files in each instances’s data directory.
 The new files only have these two lines:

 host all all ::1/128 trust

---new-bindir “C:/Program Files/PostgreSQL/9.4/bin” This will take a while to run if you have a lot of data.
+pg_upgrade.exe --old-datadir "C:/Program Files/PostgreSQL/oldVersion/data" --new-datadir "C:/Program Files/PostgreSQL/newVersion/data" --old-bindir "C:/Program Files/PostgreSQL/oldVersion/bin" --new-bindir "C:/Program Files/PostgreSQL/newVersion/bin"(change oldVersion and newVersion to reflect your actual directories for the old and new versions of Postgres.)
+This will take a while to run if you have a lot of data.
 Wait until this is done before continuing.

-- Edit the postgresql.conf file for the new Postgres install and change the listening port to 5432 (from 5433).
+- In the postgresql.conf file for the new Postgres instance, change the listening port to 5432 (from 5433).

-- Through the Services control panel, start your new Postgres install back up.
+- Through the Services control panel, start your new Postgres instance.

 - Vacuum and reanalyze all databases.

 - If you created a postgres Windows account above, remove it.

 The new Postgres instance’s postgres database account (database account, not the Windows account you already deleted) will have the same password as the old Postgres instance.

 Once you’ve verified that everything works properly, it may be safe to uninstall the old Postgres copy.